bogdanvuk/phd/source/efti.rst

 Accuracy calculation
 ;;;;;;;;;;;;;;;;;;;;

 The main task of the optimization procedure is to maximize the accuracy of the DT individual on the training set.
-The accuracy is calculated by letting the DT individual classify all problem instances from the training set and then comparing the classification results to the desired classifications, specified in the training set.
+The accuracy is calculated by letting the DT individual classify all problem instances from the training set and then by comparing the classification results to the desired classifications, specified in the training set.
 The pseudo-code for this task is given in the :num:`Algorithm #fig-accuracy-calc-pca`.
-The input parameter *dt* is the current DT individual and *train_set* is the training set.
+The input parameter ``dt`` is the current DT individual and ``train_set`` is the training set.

 .. _fig-accuracy-calc-pca: